Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Rule Utility

 The complexity-corrected recall, $\recall{\Rule}\cdot\complexity{\Rule}$, discourages using longer rules if they do not have a correspondingly larger recall, thus favouring the simplest explanation for the data (Occam's razor).

-Useful rules should exhibit both high precision (corrected for symmetry and prior probabilities) and high recall (corrected for rule complexity).
+Useful rules should exhibit both high precision (corrected for symmetry and priors) and high recall (corrected for complexity).
 This leads to a natural metric for quantifying the ``usefulness" of a rule: